New Zealand cricket team in England in 2026

-The New Zealand cricket team is scheduled to tour England in June 2026 to play the England cricket team.
-The tour will consist of three Test matches.
-The Test series will form part of the 2025–2027 ICC World Test Championship.
-In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour, as a part of the 2026 home international season.
+The New Zealand cricket team toured England in June 2026 to play the England cricket team.
+The tour consisted of three Test matches.
+The Test series formed part of the 2025–2027 ICC World Test Championship.
+In July 2025, the England and Wales Cricket Board (ECB) confirmed the fixtures for the tour as part of the 2026 home international season.

+England had won the Crowe–Thorpe Trophy after defeating New Zealand 2–1 in the previous series in 2024–25.
+However, this time New Zealand won the series by 2–1 to win the trophy for the first time.

+This was also the last Test series of Kane Williamson and Ben Stokes before their retirements from international cricket.